bluenviron/mediamtx/README.md

 #### Full configuration file

-To change the configuration, it's enough to edit the `rtsp-simple-server.yml` file, provided with the executable.
+To see or change the configuration, edit the `rtsp-simple-server.yml` file, provided with the executable.
 The default configuration is [available here](rtsp-simple-server.yml).

 #### Usage as RTSP Proxy